-110. In making the assessment referred to in reg.
-33(6) above you must bear in mind that the presence of one or more risk factors may not always indicate that there is a high risk of money laundering or terrorist financing in a particular situation (reg.
+in mind that the presence of one or more risk factors may not always indicate that there is a high risk of money laundering. or-terrorist financing or proliferation financing in a particular situation (for example see reg.
 33(7)).